8 Wildfire Spread Prediction

 Evaluating the Model

-pr_auc_metric = MaskedPRAUC()
+pr_auc_unet = MaskedPRAUC()

-for x_batch, y_batch in test_dataset:
+for x_batch, y_batch in test_batches:

 y_pred = model.predict(x_batch, verbose=0)